Spanish foods that you just can’t leave the country without devouring. You’ll love everything!

 18. Cocido Madrileño

-Cocido Madrileño is perhaps the most well-known and popular Spanish stew, which Madrid is proud to claim as its own.
+Cocido Madrileño is perhaps one of the most well-known and popular Spanish foods that’s a stew, which Madrid is proud to claim as its own.
 It usually consist of garbanzo beans, thick bacon, chorizo, cabbage and other things depending on who’s cooking it.
 All of this is put on the stove for many, many hours and there’s nothing heartier to dig into throughout a cold winter in Madrid than this heavenly, delicious stew!

 Fabada is a bean stew that originates from the northern region of Asturias.
 Like cocido, it’s extremely hearty, meaty and delicious!
 Fabada often contains faba beans, chorizo, morcilla and spices.
 Trying fabada while travelling in the beautiful region of Asturias is most likely an experience that you’ll always remember!